behlkush/aws-bootcamp-cruddur-2023/journal/week4.md

 created_at      | 2023-03-17 20:39:32.308119

+# Create activity changes
+- Modularized DB.py
+- Added SQL / Activities folder and added mulitple SQL query files there
+- Updated home activities and create activity service to use this templatized version of DB with the psycopg library

 # Issues
 1. psql command not found even when psql container is loaded and running.
 Seems to be a path issue.  - It was not a path issue.
 I checked .gitpod.yml and it had the psql entry to install and configure psql.